shahraizali/awesome-django/README.md

 *Packages that help migrate the database when there are schema updates.*

 * [South](https://bitbucket.org/andrewgodwin/south/src/) - Django application to provide schema and data migrations.
+(Integrated into Django 1.7 and up)

 ## Model Extensions